 Another interesting issue is related to recent work by Bisdorff (2010, 2013).
 This author adopts a logicist and argumentative viewpoint in his interpretation of outranking.
 This is in line with the usual presentation of the outranking concept according to which alternative x outranks alternative y if there are enough reasons for asserting that x is at least as good as y while there is no reason that strongly opposes this assertion (Roy, 1991).
-Bisdorff starts with the same observation that we made in Remark 9: for preferences that are not complete relations, their co-dual is not their asymmetric part, hence the interpretation of the co-dual as the "better than" relation corresponding to the preference viewed as an "at least as good" relation is impaired.
+R. Bisdorff starts with the same observation that we made in Remark 9: for preferences that are not complete relations, their co-dual is not their asymmetric part, hence the interpretation of the co-dual as the "better than" relation corresponding to the preference viewed as an "at least as good" relation is impaired.
 In order to restore this relationship viewed as essential in the framework of an argumentative interpretation of outranking relations, R. Bisdorff uses a bipolar representation of concordance and discordance relations (on a [-1, 1] scale, with 0 playing the special rôle of coding contradictory information).
 He proposes an adapted definition of an outranking relation, which restores the identity of the co-dual and the asymmetric part of the relation.

 The latter remarks show that new and interesting models of preference can be developed in the spirit of the classical outranking relations by combining ingredients such as concordance, vetoes and bonuses, in a way that preserves intuitively appealing properties.
 The usefulness of such models for representing actual preferences in practical applications has yet to be investigated.
+Acknowledgments We thank an anonymous referee and the editor for insightful comments on a previous version of this paper.
+These helped us to remove some ambiguities and hopefully led to a more appropriately focussed paper.
+The usual caveat applies.